Bob Malone with Amy Eftekhari and Loose Moorings

 Opening Act: Loose Moorings

 Loose Moorings was the first band on the stage, and what amazing power and energy this band put forth.
 There’s almost a bit more rock than blues in this band.
-Hard rocking blues guitars, great vocals that were growling at times, simply powerful tuneful at others.
+Hard rocking blues guitars, great vocals that were growling at times, simply powerfully tuneful at others.
 The best description of Loose Moorings, on this particular night at least, would be cross between The Cult and George Thorogood.
 They set the bar high to kick off the night with their blues-influenced, tear-the-roof-off-the-joint hard rock.
 Loose Moorings self-describes as “a black denim blues band that rocks!!”
 I can’t argue with that.

 Second Act: Amy Eftekhari